IUREDCap/redcap-etl-module/dependencies/iu-redcap/redcap-etl/docs/UserGuide.md

 so the API's URL and an API token, which indicates which REDCap project to access, need to be specified.

+An optional extract filter logic property has been added that enables you to restrict the records that are extracted from REDCap.

 ![REDCap-ETL Task](REDCap-ETL-Task.png)

 REDCap-ETL uses the PHP .ini file format for configurations.